yeyecherlyyy/Digital-Literacy/task 1 presentation/README.md

 # Task 1 – Infographic

 ## Overview
-This task involved creating a **Digital Literacy Infographic** using **Canva** to visually communicate key concepts related to digital literacy.
+This task involved creating a Digital Literacy Infographic using Canva to visually present important concepts related to digital literacy in a simple and clear way.

 ## What is Digital Literacy?
-Digital literacy is the ability to use digital technologies effectively, safely, and responsibly.
-It covers a range of skills including:
+Digital literacy is the ability to use digital tools effectively, safely, and responsibly.
+It includes different skills such as:

-- 🔍 **Information Literacy** – Finding, evaluating, and using information online
+- Information Literacy – finding and using correct information online
-- 💬 **Communication** – Communicating professionally and safely on digital platforms
+- Communication – interacting professionally on digital platforms
-- 🔒 **Cybersecurity** – Protecting personal data and understanding online threats
+- Cybersecurity – protecting personal data and staying safe online
-- 🖥️ **Digital Tools** – Using software, applications, and online services competently
+- Digital Tools – using applications and software properly
-- 🤝 **Digital Citizenship** – Behaving ethically and responsibly in digital spaces
+- Digital Citizenship – behaving responsibly in digital spaces

 ## Infographic Highlights
-The infographic covers:
+The infographic includes:

-1. Definition of Digital Literacy
+- Meaning of digital literacy
-2. Core digital literacy skills
+- Importance of digital skills in learning and daily life
-3. Importance of digital literacy in the modern world
+- Basic online safety practices
-4. Tips for staying safe online
+- Email etiquette and communication
-5. Resources for improving digital skills
+- Key areas of responsible digital behavior

 ## Tools Used
-- **Canva** – Online graphic design tool used to create the infographic
+- Canva – used to design and structure the infographic

 ## Key Takeaways
-- Digital literacy is essential for participation in today's digital society.
+- Digital literacy is important for both academic and personal use
-- It helps individuals navigate, evaluate, and create information using digital technologies.
+- It helps in safe and effective use of online platforms
-- Being digitally literate improves career prospects and personal safety online.
+- Good digital habits improve communication and awareness